 Severe breaches of the Resource Management Act or the conditions of a resource consent can result in prosecution or a heavy fine.

-From time-to-time NPDC are informed of an activity that may result in a potential breach district plan or other relevant sections of the Resource Management Act.
-Our monitoring team will investigate the activity to ascertain whether a breach has occurred.
+When we are informed of an activity that might be a potential breach of the District Plan or other sections of the RMA, our monitoring team will investigate.

-After the investigation has taken place, the person that notified council, the property owner and the person carrying out the activity will be notified of the results of the investigation.
-If a breach has occurred, the person carrying out the activity will be instructed to take action to comply with NPDC officer’s directions.
+Once the investigation is complete, we will notify the person who raised the concern, the property owner and the person carrying out the activity of the outcome.
+If a breach has occurred, the person responsible for the activity will be required to take action to comply with our directions.

 Work on the approved activity must begin within five years, unless a different timeframe is stated in the consent, or your consent will lapse.
 Once established in accordance with consent conditions the activity may continue for an unlimited period unless otherwise specified in the consent.